asdfqrt/Autophase/README.md

 # Fe phase classification

 Pytorch implementation of Phase classification of Fe phase using pre-trained CNN model.
+This program has the ability to classify iron phases from SEM photographs of iron.
+In my experimental conditions, I achieved about 80% accuracy, and expect higher accuracy depending on your dataset and the model you use.

 ## Environmnet
 - Python3